Beneficial Use Impairments (BUIs)

 |13.
 Degradation of Phytoplankton and Zooplankton Populations||Removed||Requires further assessment|

-The goal of the Remedical Action Plan (RAP) will be reached when none of these impairments exist.
+The goal of the Remedial Action Plan (RAP) will be reached when none of these impairments exist.

 The St. Lawrence River AOC Program at the Saint Regis Mohawk Tribe (SRMT) was developed in October 2010 from a competitive funding award from U.S. Environmental Protection Agency (EPA) Great Lakes National Program Office (GLNPO) Grant GL-9722130-10.
 SRMT has been working diligently to make advancements on delisting targets and updating BUI statuses in the St. Lawrence River AOC, under this funding source.

-On-going projects under Grant GL-9722130-10 were developed to address six (6) of the BUIs listed above.
-Studies are further broken down by:
+On-going projects under Grant GL-9722130-10 were developed to address the six impaired BUIs listed above.

 - Otter Top Lot Award Received by Akwesasne Trapper (2013 Kawennì:ios, page 22)